About the grants

 - power fuels including hydrogen – growing an environmentally sustainable NSW power fuels industry.

 We recognise that clean technology innovations are constantly emerging.
-The grant initiative has flexibility to allow for projects that fall outside these priority areas but they must demonstrate outstanding merit.
+The grant initiative has flexibility to allow for projects that fall outside these priority areas, but they must demonstrate outstanding merit.

 Projects are generally eligible for funding if they:

-- are based in NSW
+- are based in NSW and will support NSW-based clean technology start-ups (minimum 50%)

 For further information about eligibility, please read the guidelines.

 Yes.
 Promoting collaboration is a key objective of these grants, so we welcome applications with multi-disciplinary expertise and financial co-contributions.
-You should showcase the strength of your project’s collaboration as part of your application.
+You should showcase the strength of your project collaboration as part of your application.

 Projects must be located and delivered within NSW to be eligible for this grant.